minecraft-access/minecraft-access/docs/content/downloads.md

 title: "Downloads"
 ---

-Minecraft Access is available for Fabric or Neoforge on Windows, Linux and Mac.
+Minecraft Access is available for Fabric and Neoforge on Windows, Linux and Mac.

 If you're on Windows, see the [Fabric setup guide]({{% relref "/setup/basic" %}}) (recommended) or the [Neoforge setup guide]({{% relref "/setup/advanced" %}}).